johnnynunez/Xiaomi-Mi-Air/README.md

 * Nvidia GPU (MX150/GP108) (Not supported under macOS and probably never will be)

 # Installation
 Sounds good!
 Where do we start?
-You need a computer with macOS or Windows:
+You need a computer with macOS or Windows (scroll down)

 ## Clover or OpenCore?
 First let's figure out if we would like to use Clover or OpenCore.
 The pro's / con's listed:

 ### Clover
+Pro's (+)
 + Most used, best supported online
 + Easy to configure with [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/)

+Con's (-)
 - Might be less compatible with macOS updates in the future
-- Less secure (csr 67 flag needed to inject kext drivers)
+- Less secure (csr 67 flag needed to inject kext drivers, SIP, the macOS security system, is off)
 - Need to put kext files in /Library/Extensions/

 ### OpenCore
+Pro's (+)
-+ Most secure (no csr 67 flag, SIP, the macOS security system, stays On)
++ Most secure (no csr 67 flag, SIP, the macOS security system, stays on)
 + Most compatible with future upgrades of macOS
-- No need to put kext files in /Library/Extensions/, therfore 'vanilla' macOS install
++ No need to put kext files in /Library/Extensions/, therefore 'vanilla' macOS install

+Con's (-)
-- Complex config, no graphical tool
+- Complex to customise (Useful tool to edit config: https://github.com/corpnewt/ProperTree)

 ## Installing from macOS:
 ### Clover method: